Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 If you don’t meet the requirements for Chapter 35 benefits, you may still qualify for transferred Post-9/11 GI Bill entitlement benefits.

 Many states also offer veterans and their dependents (and spouses) additional education benefits.
-Find educational benefits unique to your state using our comprehensive guide 2022 Disabled Veteran Benefits by State and Territory.
+Find educational benefits unique to your state using our comprehensive guide Veteran Benefits by State and Territory.
 Choose your state and discover which educational benefits for children of veterans might apply to you!

 Yes.
 Healthcare benefits are available for children of veterans (and children of disabled veterans).
 Among the programs available are TRICARE and the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA).